hackerbirds/hackerbirds-blog/README.md

 Write blog posts quickly using this little script.
 Originally based on [Lichen](https://lichen.sensorstation.co/), it is backwards compatible with Gemtext formatting.

+## Installation and usage

+Our python script uses the `watchdog` library to detect file changes and automatically rebuild the HTML page.
+To instlal `watchdog`, run `python3 -m pip install watchdog`.

+Everything else should "just work" with `python3 build.py`.

 ## Features

 Below are examples for each of the features.